By Peter Lyle DeHaan, PhD

 To accomplish my objective, I had to escalate my call, invoke their “100% Satisfaction Guarantee,” and insisted that they accept the return of my entire order—not just the computer in question.
 As you might suspect, I deem it was a waste of money to buy their extended customer support plan.

 Next I attempted to resolve an ongoing problem with my caller ID.
 The feature that sold me on the product was the promise that, working in conjunction with call waiting, it would display the number of a second caller while I continued talking to the first.

 I called again, only to learn the desired feature was not available in my area.
 Four “service” people decided to take the easy way out, pushing me through their system or hoping I would give up, rather than simply check to see if the feature was available.

 I would call the cable company; they would assure me our service was indeed canceled and they had no idea why we kept being billed.
 This went on for over six months.
 I seriously doubt any company can be that incompetent, so my cynical nature speculates they were intentionally doing this to pad their receivables.

 The representative, fortunately a knowledgeable one, apologized that the only solution was to cancel the entire bill and then reinstall my main line.
 This would only be a billing function and my phone service would not be interrupted.

-However, there would be side effects.
-First, I would need to call their DSL division to make sure my DSL wasn’t canceled and to update my billing arrangement.
-Apparently, this was common, because the DSL representative immediately understood the problem and knew just what to do.
-Then I would need to call my long-distance carrier to make sure that when my service was “reinstalled” I would be put on my same rate plan and not their higher default plan.
-I had to make a third call for my white page listing.
-Surprisingly, each call had its desired effect.
 But imagine the turmoil that would have ensued had the first representative not fully informed me of all the ramifications and exactly what I needed to do.
 Exceptional customer service, however, would never have put me in the position to make those calls in the first place and even good customer service would have done so for me.
-Quality service didn’t sell it, being the only game in town did.

 We all know someone who left one company because of poor quality and then subsequently left the new company for the same reason.
 Eventually, they try—and then reject—all available alternatives.
 They then have to return to a previously unsatisfactory company.
 Their new goal is simply to pick the least bad provider.